veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 The maps are stored in a blob storage, while the seating arrangements and coordinates within the floor map are stored in an SQL database along with the bookings.

 #### Conclusion
 The Hot Seating Office Manager service exemplifies the practical use of the Veracity Platform API, creating a robust and efficient system for managing dynamic office environments.
-This fictional application demonstrates the versatility and power of the Veracity Platform API in addressing complex, real-world problems.
+This fictious application demonstrates the versatility and power of the Veracity Platform API in addressing complex, real-world problems.

 Veracity cares about the privacy of the end-users.
 The service does not store user information other than a reference to the users so they can be shown on the map and searched for.